chipsalliance/firrtl-spec/spec.md

 of data value leaf sub-elements where the corresponding mask leaf sub-element is high, or the entire data value if no mask is present.

 Some of those fields are absent if the capability is reduced.
-The functionalities and the condition of their presense is as followed:
+Their functionalities and the condition of their presense are as followed:

 - `clk`{.firrtl}: Always presents.